 The finished space is truly remarkable.
 For the children, it must be just like being in their own real-life cartoon.
 There are very few straight edges within the space while colour, texture, transitions, doorways and pathways stimulate the senses.
 The school is bright and unusual without being overwhelming.
 Every walkway, room and hiding space invites children inside.
 The flooring plays a very important role in this, moving from carpet, to hard flooring and back again.
 Here the flooring is promoted to something that can directly engage the user, instead of being a passive part of an interior design.

 This use of different textures and unusual transitions is only possible because of the Interface integrated flooring system.
 Different textures and materials can be combined to create irregular patterns and shapes without the use of transition strips.
-The angular patterns of Drawn Lines, a hard-wearing luxury vinyl tile interplay with soft, textured carpet from the Human Connections collection and Net Effect, a carpet tile containing recycled fishing nets.
+The angular patterns of Drawn Lines, a hard-wearing luxury vinyl tile interplay with soft, textured carpet from the Human Connections collection.
 This is used to create small tricks of the eye wherever you look.
 Doorways seem to cast an impossible shadow, crawl spaces reflect their shape onto the floor and colours from the walls merge into the floor.

 Although the space only has windows on two sides, natural light is maximised using portholes and glass walls to project the light into the double height rooms and corridors.
 As the sun moves across the sky the changing light transforms the colours and spaces.
 The corridors create drama and intrigue by twisting through the building and obscuring the final destination – evidence of OUT-2 Design’s trademark discovery philosophy.